 - Gentle Giant: Don't let Don Toro's intimidating stature or badass voice fool you; he's a big softie to whom the kids often turn for advice.
 Piggley describes him as "a huge man with an even bigger heart".

 - Half-Dressed Cartoon Animal: Dannan wears only a blouse, sweater and bow.
-Among the supporting characters that fit this trope are Mr. McGandry, Fergal O'Hopper and Gosford.
+Among the supporting characters that fit this trope are bird characters Mr. McGandry and Gosford, as well as Fergal O'Hopper the rabbit.

 - Honorary Uncle: Ferny is one to Piggley's grandchildren.
 His present-day counterpart comes for a visit in the double-episode Wish Upon A Story.

-- The Moving Experience: The gang is led to believe that Don Toro is preparing to move back to Spain.
-He and Ferny are only going away to Dublin for the weekend.
+- The Moving Experience: In one episode the gang is led to believe that Don Toro is preparing to move back to Spain when he and Ferny are only going away to Dublin for the weekend.

 - Mister Imagination: Piggley, past and present.